Get E-Book

 -> TCP transmission

 The kernel send buffer is below Node.
-TCP may wait on peer receive-window space, congestion state, retransmission timers, route state, or interface availability. socket.write() gives you a local signal, then the network keeps going.
+TCP may wait on peer receive-window space, congestion state, retransmission timers, route state, or interface availability. socket.write() gives you a local signal.
+The network still has work to do after that.

 socket.write('DONE\n', () => {